Cryptoporus volvatus

-Cryptoporus volvatus is a polypore fungus that decomposes the rotting sapwood of conifers.
+Cryptoporus volvatus, commonly known as the veiled polypore or cryptic globe fungus, is a polypore fungus that decomposes the rotting sapwood of conifers.
 It is an after effect of attack by the pine bark beetle.

 The fungus was originally described by American mycologist Charles Horton Peck in 1875 as Polyporus volvatus.
 Cornelius Lott Shear transferred it to the genus Cryptoporus in 1902.
-The species is inedible.